 The Bagpipes

 The bagpipe is found in many countries of the world including Scotland, Ireland, Russia, Finland, Germany, France, and Spain.
-Although the basic instrument is the same, these pipes take many different forms.
-Many scholars believe that the bagpipe was originally brought to Scotland by the Romans.
+Although the basic concept of the instruments is the same, these pipes take many different forms.
+Many scholars believe that the bagpipe was originally brought to Britain by the Romans.
 It has undergone many transformations over the centuries, until the Great Highland Bagpipe as we know it today finally evolved several centuries ago.
+There are four reeds in a Great Highland Bagpipe: the drones each have a cylindrical reed (cane or various synthetic materials, with a tongue which vibrates), and the chanter has a double reed (cane), similar to a bassoon or oboe reed, but shorter and much stiffer.
+The air for the reeds is supplied by the bag, filled by the piper blowing air through the blowpipe, and which has a built-in valve that closes when the piper takes a breath.